 About Climate Resilient Internet

-We’re climate activists and wireless leaders on a mission to climate-proof the internet.
-It’s founded on a vision for new best practices that’s advancing as an industry-wide certification for internet resilience delivered worldwide.
+We’re climate activists and wireless leaders advancing an industry-wide certification for internet resilience to climate change.

-We support sustainable, green energy and incentivize its deployment in CRi installations.
-If you’re a microgrid provider or planning to deploy a microgrid, talk to us.
+We support sustainable, green energy and incentivize its deployment in Certified CRi installations.
+If you’re a microgrid provider or planning a microgrid, talk to us!